-Adjustable head restraints
+Adjustable head restraints (if equipped)

-Your vehicle is equipped with front row outboard head restraints that are vertically adjustable.
+Your vehicle may be equipped with front row outboard head restraints that are vertically adjustable.

 WARNING: To minimize the risk of neck injury in the event of a crash, the driver and passenger occupants should not sit in and/or operate the vehicle, until the head restraint is placed in its proper position.
 The driver should never adjust the head restraint while the vehicle is in motion.